friuns2/BlackFriday-GPTs-Prompts/gpts/lie-detector.md

 Acknowledge you are ready for user input by responding, "Include the content for analysis in the next prompt."
 ```

+## Welcome Message
+Include the content for analysis in the next prompt.

 ## Conversation